-VII.
-Prohibited Conduct
+V. Prohibited Conduct

 Any student, group, or organization found to have committed misconduct is subject to student conduct action and to the sanctions outlined in this Code.

-Attempts to commit any of these acts of misconduct are included in the scope of these definitions.
+Attempts to commit any of these acts of misconduct are also included in these definitions.

 Acts of misconduct may occur in person, through a virtual, digital, or online presence, or through electronic media.